CenturyLinkCloud/PublicKB/Support/how-do-i-report-a-support-issue.md

 * [FAQ](#faq)

 ### Overview
-CenturyLink Cloud offers [flexible support options](//www.ctl.io/support/) for customers of all sizes, with optional add-on Service Engineering support as needed.
+Lumen Cloud offers [flexible support options](//www.ctl.io/support/) for customers of all sizes, with optional add-on Service Engineering support as needed.
 In order to provide a quality service and quickly resolve incidents use the information below as a guide.

 ### Audience

-* CenturyLink Cloud Customers
+* Lumen Cloud Customers

 ### Exceptions
 [Managed Services](//www.ctl.io/managed-services) customers should use the data below to request support for Managed OS or Applications: